metal-stack/duros-controller/README.md

 ### First usage from a tenants project

 There was no storage usage from a project before, e.g. because the customer created a new project and then a cluster is created.
-Then `gepm` will create the `duros` CR and deploys the `duros-controller` into the shoot namespace in the seed.
+Then `gepm` will create the `Duros` CR and deploys the `duros-controller` into the shoot namespace in the seed.
-The `duros-controller` will check if there is already a project present in the duros-api with the metal-api project ID and create it does not exist.
+The `duros-controller` will check if there is already a project present in the `duros-api` with the metal-api project ID and create it if it does not exist.
-A JWT Token with project permission is created and stored as secret in the shoot namespace, the secretref is stored in `lbs.spec`.
+A JWT Token with project permission is created and stored as secret in the shoot namespace.
-With this a `StorageClass` deployment in the shoot is created.
+With this Secret a `StorageClass` deployment in the shoot is created.

-A `ClusterwideNetworkpolicy` which allows the cluster to access the storage nodes is also deployed.
-The Cluster user is able to create PVs.
+Then the Cluster user is able to create PVs.

 ### Second cluster in the same project

 If a second cluster in the same project in the same partition is created, the `duros-controller` will see there is already a project present in the duros-api.
-A new secret for this cluster is created and stored in the `lbs.status`.
+A new secret for this cluster is created and stored StorageClass Secret.

 ### Clusters are deleted

-If a cluster, even if the latest in the project, storage volumes are not deleted.
+If a cluster is deleted, even if it is the latest in the project, storage volumes are not deleted.
 This enables customers to keep their storage and consume it in new clusters.

 ### Storage Volume and Project list/delete